-(2) If the uppermost complete deck runs at different levels from stem to stern, the line of the uppermost complete deck is the longitudinal line of the underside of the lowest portion of that deck parallel with the upper portions of that deck.
+(2) If the uppermost complete deck is stepped, the line of the uppermost complete deck is the longitudinal line of the underside of the lowest portion of that deck parallel with the upper portions of that deck.
+Steps that do not extend from side to side or are less than three feet in length are ignored when establishing the line of the uppermost complete deck.
 Spaces between the line of the uppermost complete deck and the higher portions of the deck are included in superstructure tonnage.

 (c) Method for calculating tonnage.
-The tonnage of each level of the betweendeck space is calculated separately, as follows:
+The tonnage of each level of the between-deck space is calculated separately, as follows:

 (1) The length of each level is measured at the mid-height between the line of the deck above and the line of the deck below.
-Measure from the point forward where the continuation of the line of the inboard face of the normal side frames intersects the center line of the vessel aft to the forward face of the normal transom framing.
+Measure from the point forward where the continuation of the line of the normal frames intersects the center line of the vessel aft to the forward face of the normal transom framing.

-(2) Divide the length under paragraph (c)(1) of this section into the same number of equal parts into which the tonnage length is divided under $\S69.109(g)(1)$.
+(2) Divide the length under paragraph (c)(1) of this section into the same number of equal parts into which the tonnage length is divided under $\S69.109(g)(1)$ .

-(3) Measure at mid-height between the faces of the normal side frames the inside breadth of the space at each end and at each point of division of the length.
+(3) Measure at mid-height the inside breadth of the space to the line of the normal frames at each end and at each point of division of the length.
 Number the breadths successively "1", "2", and so forth beginning at the bow.